Samin-Asnaashari/BattleScars-GoogleExtension/README.md

 <img src="./battle-scars/src/assets/screenshots/2.png" width="700px" alt="Preview"/>
 <img src="./battle-scars/src/assets/screenshots/3.png" width="700px" alt="Preview"/>

-####`Always remember: The first impression lasts.
-Doing good work is not the whole job.
-The smallest thing might matter even if you think they don’t.
-When I start anything in life I dominate, they think I worked 100 hours.
-Now nobody questions my ability to get the job done.`

 ### Getting Started

 Let us start our days by having positive motives.
 This extension can bring the smile and love you need to start your day.